-Robert Gardner served as the FSC’s Director from 1957 to 1997.
+Robert Gardner served as the FSC’s Director from 1957 to 1997 and was a faculty member in the Visual and Environmental Studies Department at Harvard University (now Art, Film, and Visual Studies).
 An internationally renowned filmmaker and author whose works have entered the permanent canon of non-fiction filmmaking, his major films include Dead Birds (1964), a lyric account of the Dugum Dani, a Stone Age society at one time living an isolated existence in the Highlands of the former Netherlands New Guinea (Gardner was the leader of the Peabody Museum-sponsored expedition to study the Dani in 1961-62); Rivers of Sand (1974), a social commentary on the Hamar people of southwestern Ethiopia; and Forest of Bliss (1985), a cinematic essay on the ancient city of Varanasi, India, which explores the ceremonies, rituals, and industries associated with death and regeneration.

 Octavio Paz has written in an essay on Rivers of Sand, “Gardner’s camera scans with precision and feels with sympathy-the objectivity of an anthropologist, the fraternity of a poet.”
 About Dead Birds Robert Lowell wrote, “When I walked away from watching Dead Birds I almost seemed to stagger inside myself.
 Today I am still jarred by it and still trying to understand the guilty significance of what it tells us about ourselves.”
 On Forest of Bliss, Seamus Heaney has written that “When Ezra Pound commended the natural object as the adequate symbol, he might have been thinking about Forest of Bliss.
 It is hard to distinguish the beauty of this film’s technical means from the strength of its subject matter, which is always a sure sign of achieved artistic purpose.
 Robert Gardner transmits the sensation of the deep and literate gaze, and does so with an intensity that passes from the documentary into the visionary.”